Excel VBA: Print Preview for Selected Range (5 Examples)

 Defining the Excel Sheet to Print Preview Selected Range by Excel VBA

-• You can see the print preview of this selected range of cells if you want by pressing CTRL + P and giving the necessary commands.
+To view the print preview of this selected range of cells, press CTRL + P and give the necessary commands.

 Read More: Excel VBA: Set Print Area for Multiple Ranges

-3. Use Print Preview Selected Range to Print by Excel VBA
+Example 3 – Using Print Preview Selected Range to Print

-Another way to print a range of cells by VBA is to select the range that we prefer to print the preview.
-Suppose you want to print only the selected range of cells from our dataset.
-Let’s follow the instructions below to print a preview of the selected range by Excel VBA!
+Another way to print a range of cells using VBA is to select the range that we want to print preview.

 Step 1: